Weak point in a person's character or any spot vulnerable to attack.

 Faithful friend or companion, alluding to the devoted companion of Aeneas in Virgil's Aeneid.

 To engage in a foolish undertaking, from the story of Icarus.

-To have a remarkable or an unnatural ability to make money, from the story of a legendary king of Phrygia.
+A remarkable or an unnatural ability to make money, from the story of a legendary king of Phrygia.

-Surprise or shock, partly from the name of the plant the god Hermes gave Odysseus to protect him from the sorceress Circe.
+An expression of surprise or shock, partly from the name of the plant the god Hermes gave Odysseus to protect him from the sorceress Circe.

-Extremely hot, from the abode of the shades in Greek and Roman mythology, even though this was a place of gloomy, icy, darkness.
+Extremely hot, from the abode of the shades in Greek and Roman mythology, even though this was a place of gloomy, icy darkness.

 So exceptional that there is no comparison, from the comparison of a radiant and majestic Titan considered to be the sun in Greek mythology to a creature known for its debauchery.

 Prized belongings of a household or family, from the name of the Roman gods of the household.